Age-Adjusted D-dimer Calculator

 - fever or elevated temperature

 Deep Vein Thrombosis (DVT) diagnosis

 levated D-dimers might be a sign of a Deep Vein Thrombosis.
 A physician may suspect DVT if there's a correlation between laboratory test findings, reported symptoms, and the state of the patient.
 A diagnosis of DVT can only be made after performing a compression ultrasonography test to confirm the presence of clots in the patient's veins.
 Lower limbs are the most common location of the thrombus.
 The leg involved in the pathological process is usually swollen, tender, painful, and reddened.

 DVT may progress to a more severe condition such as Pulmonary Embolism.
 In sporadic cases may result in stroke, where the anatomy is unfavorable.

 Elevated D-dimers may indicate a Pulmonary Embolism.

 It is a serious life-threatening condition.
-PE happens when loose clots formed in veins travel to lungs and clog up pulmonary arteries, creating an embolus.
-The bigger the clogged artery is, the more severe and urgent is the patient's condition.
-The most common symptoms of PE are shortness of breath, chest pain, coughing up blood, or reddened foamy sputum.
+PE happen when a clot that formed in a vein breaks free and travels to the lungs, clogging up pulmonary arteries.
+The creates an embolus.
+The bigger the clogged artery is, the more severe and urgent the patient's condition.
+The most common symptoms of PE are shortness of breath, chest pain, coughing up blood, or reddened, foamy sputum.